ios7jbpro/at-a-glance-extended/README.md

 This option is located under Globals>Global/BtnRnd.
 This option is **NOT** changeable livetime from the widget.
 It changes the roundness of the small buttons.
 The user can play with this from globals.

+`::--Option:Greetings--::`

+This option is located under Globals>Global>Greetings.
+This option enables the greetings text that shows from time to time.

+`--::Options:grtntxt--::`

+This option is located under Globals>Global/grtntxt.
+This option is **NOT** changeable livetime from the widget.
+It changes the text that displays when Greetings key is on.
+The user can play with this from globals.